-I am a straight Evangelical Christian walking a path with my God and striving to follow the examples of Jesus.
-I became a Christian in 1984 within one month of returning to a faith community after a 15 year hiatus.
-While sitting in a sermon at a local Evangelical church, the Gospel just made sense to me.
-I wanted something far bigger than I to direct me.
+I’m a straight Evangelical Christian walking a path with God and striving to follow the examples of Jesus.
+In 1984, within one month of returning to a faith community after a 15 year hiatus, I became a Christian.

 If you need to get a hold of me, e mail me HERE.